javierjulio/tweet-list/README.md

 that its HTML output is fully customizable.
 Plugin formats hashes, mention, and URLs in anchor tags.

+Original JS source by Daniel Lacy and used with permission.

 ## Basic Usage

 The plugin options available can be seen below.
 The values applied